c-razo/remote-work-readiness-checker/README.md

 Contributions are welcome!
 Please submit a pull request or file an issue if you’d like to help.

 ## License
 - **Individual Use**: Licensed under the [MIT License](LICENSE.md).
 - **Business Use**: For corporate licensing, refer to the [Corporate License Agreement](LICENSE_CORPORATE.md).

+## Notes
+- If you encounter the error "Port 5000 is in use," it may be because the AirPlay Receiver service is active on macOS.
+You can resolve this issue by turning off the AirPlay Receiver:
+  - Go to System Preferences → General → AirDrop & Handoff, and disable the AirPlay Receiver service.